Lost Domain (album): Composition and lyrics

 Musically, the sound of Lost Domain has been described as orchestral; it is a concept album that details George Wheeler's death as a result of Alzheimer's.
 AllMusic reviewer James Christopher Monger said the album's themes unfold "more or less happens in real time", such as the diagnosis of the disease, experiencing the illness that followed and the eventual death. musicOMH contributor John Murphy said the album can be broken into three sections, namely the "initial shock of the diagnosis, which leads into hospital visits and death, and eventually the final coming to terms with mortality and a focus on celebrating the departed person’s life".
 Monger said that Tim Wheeler provided "(in great detail) arresting images of hospital visits, pain management, heartfelt family discussions, and various other (seemingly) mundane components of end-stage care".
 Detailing the album's sound, The Irish Times writer Lauren Murphy said listeners "expecting histrionic guitars on the Ash frontman's solo debut might be surprised to learn that this is a sumptuous, largely orchestral affair".

-The album opens with "Snow in Nara", a guitar-centred instrumental track.
-Wheeler said having this type of song as the first track was a "nicely cinematic, gentle and melancholic" to start the concept.
+The album opens with "Snow in Nara", a guitar-centered instrumental track.
+Wheeler said having this type of song as the first track was a "nicely cinematic, gentle, and melancholic" way to start the concept.
 He explained that Nara was a city in Japan, which he would like to visit.
 "End of an Era" deals with change, specifically, a break-up that Wheeler was experiencing around the time his father was entering the hospital.
 "Do You Ever Think of Me?" has an orchestral backing that echoes the work of Elbow.
 It is another break-up track that dated from five-to-six years ago.
 "Hospital" is a piano ballad that compiles several events, including his father and his friends going into hospital.
 Wheeler explained that he saw his loved ones suffering and wished that he could take their place instead.
 "Medicine", with its experimental electronic backing, is a 10-minute long song that Wheeler unintentionally wrote from his father's perspective.